txu12/Tiancheng.Xu/README.md

 # Tiancheng.Xu
-Hello, my name is Tiancheng.Xu, a secomd-year MS Applied Math student, I am hoping I can have a great time during this course.
+Hello, my name is Tiancheng.Xu, a second-year MS Applied Math student in Tulane University.
+I am hoping I can have a great time during this course.